avs-origami/avs-origami.github.io/site/projects/tincan.md

 ================

-I have wanted to make my own Linux distribution ever since I discovered Linux From Scratch a few years back.
+I have wanted to make my own Linux distribution ever since I discovered Linux From Scratch (LFS) a few years back.
 The first time I tried it, I was eventually able to work through the build process, but much to my dismay it wouldn't boot.
 Since then I've revisited the idea on and off, with further attempts to make my LFS boot, exploring Kiss Linux, and taking on the simpler task of making a minimal distro for the Raspberry Pi Zero based on Cross-LFS Embedded.
-Though the process has been slow, taking on these little projects and spending more time actively using Linux has helped me gain a better understanding of how it works, and so when I decided to try again with making a custom distribution, it actually panned out, and this is the result.
+Though the process has been slow, taking on these little projects and spending more time actively using Linux has helped me gain a better understanding of how it works.
+So, when I decided to try again with making a custom distribution, it actually panned out, and Tin Can is the result.

 I primarily started doing this just for the fun of it.
 This project has been a nice thing to have going on the side, to occasionally fall back on when I'm